deepset-ai/haystack/docs/_src/api/api/reader.md

 - ``'google/tapas-base-finetuned-wtq`'``
 - ``'google/tapas-base-finetuned-wikisql-supervised``'
+- ``'deepset/tapas-large-nq-hn-reader'``
+- ``'deepset/tapas-large-nq-reader'``

 See https://huggingface.co/models?pipeline_tag=table-question-answering
 for full list of available TableQA models.

+The nq-reader models are able to provide confidence scores, but cannot handle questions that need aggregation over multiple cells.
+The returned answers are sorted first by a general table score and then by answer span scores.
+All the other models can handle aggregation questions, but don't provide reasonable confidence scores.

 **Arguments**:

 - `model_name_or_path`: Directory of a saved model or the name of a public model e.g.
 See https://huggingface.co/models?pipeline_tag=table-question-answering for full list of available models.
 - `model_version`: The version of model to use from the HuggingFace model hub.
 Can be tag name, branch name, or commit hash.
 - `tokenizer`: Name of the tokenizer (usually the same as model)
 - `use_gpu`: Whether to use GPU or CPU.
 Falls back on CPU if no GPU is available.
 - `top_k`: The maximum number of answers to return
+- `top_k_per_candidate`: How many answers to extract for each candidate table that is coming from the retriever.
+- `return_no_answer`: Whether to include no_answer predictions in the results.
+                         (Only applicable with nq-reader models.)
 - `max_seq_len`: Max sequence length of one input table for the model.
 If the number of tokens of query + table exceed max_seq_len, the table will be truncated by removing rows until the input size fits the model.